microsoft/playwright/docs/src/api/class-browsercontext.md

 is enabled, every request matching the url pattern will stall unless it's continued, fulfilled or aborted.

 :::note
-[`method: Page.route`] will not intercept requests intercepted by Service Worker.
+[`method: BrowserContext.route`] will not intercept requests intercepted by Service Worker.
 See [this](https://github.com/microsoft/playwright/issues/1090) issue.
-We recommend disabling Service Workers when using request interception.
-Via `await context.addInitScript(() => delete window.navigator.serviceWorker);`
+We recommend disabling Service Workers when using request interception by setting [`option: Browser.newContext.serviceWorkers`] to `'block'`.
 :::

 An example of a naive handler that aborts all image requests: